 II.
 Cash Management.
-The administration of funds and liquidity is executed through treasury systems such as CERG and/or SAP where all balances and transactions realize and performed by in the Company are integrated.
+The administration of funds and liquidity is executed through SAP treasury system, where all balances and transactions realize and performed by in the Company are integrated.
 All checking accounts and investments are subject to the following procedures: